 How Does a Microwave Work?

-As water molecules are excited, they are torn apart and vigorously deformed.
-This makes microwave cooking very different than other methods of cooking, such as oven-baking where heat is transferred from the outside environment inward.
+As microwave energy excites the water molecules, it tears them apart and vigorously deforms them.
+This makes microwave cooking very different from other cooking methods.
+Methods such as oven-baking use heat transferred inward from the outside environment.